Symfield/vela-analysis-/README.md

 - ✅ Full computational pipeline
 - ✅ Synthetic data fallback (based on published measurements)
 - ⚠️ Chandra FITS download in progress
-- ⚠️ Awaiting independent validation
+- ⚠️ Independent validation in progress

 ## What This Shows